 Elevate your container gardening to new heights by integrating hanging baskets into your display.
 They're a great way to dress up porches, decks, and patios, and they have the added advantage of keeping your favorite plants out of reach for rabbits, slugs, and other ground-dwelling pests looking for a quick snack.
 This burlap and twine treatment upgrades any plastic hanging basket into an eye-catching accessory in minutes.

 Welcome guests at your front door with a pretty hanging basket that will last for months.
 Here's how to start off right.

 Wrap burlap around the container, pleating and folding it as necessary to create the desired look.
 Trim away excess burlap.

-Wrap a 2-foot length of twine around the top of the burlap-covered basket.
+Wrap a 2-foot length of twine around the top of the burlap-covered container.
 Tie a knot to hold the burlap in place; cut excess twine.
-For added bling, string beads onto each loose end and tie a knot to hold them in place.
+For added interest, string beads onto each loose end and tie a knot to hold them in place.

 Measure and cut remaining twine into two equal lengths.
-Using the holes that once held the hanger, secure one end of a piece of twine to the basket.
-Tie the other end to the hole on the opposite side of the basket.
+Using the holes that once held the hanger, secure one end of a piece of twine to the container.
+Tie the other end to the hole on the opposite side of the container.
 Repeat the process with the remaining piece of twine and hang.